-There are plenty of places to propose in Pennsylvania, including, of course, the center of the Chocolate Universe, Hershey; and of the Heart Shaped Tubs – The Poconos.
+There are plenty of places to propose in Pennsylvania, including, of course, the center of the Chocolate Universe, Hershey; of the Heart Shaped Tubs – The Poconos; and the world-class Longwood Gardens.
 But, if you’re a moony-eyed nerd-in-love who thinks outside the box when it comes to popping the question in PA, we’ve got you covered.

 Extend that loving feeling by staying in one of these Incredibly Romantic Hotels and Inns in Pennsylvania.

 Looking for more conventional ideas?
 PA Tourism has some suggestions.